ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 **Test Suite Client**

 The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
-The Exchange EAS Protocol Test Suites include one common library, 13 adapters and 12 test suites.
+Exchange EAS Protocol Test Suites include one common library, thirteen adapters and twelve test suites.

--   The test suites communicate with SUT via a protocol adapter and SUT control adapter to verify if the SUT behaves in the way that is compliant with normative protocol requirements.
+-   The test suites communicate with SUT via a protocol adapter and SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.

--   All protocol adapters uses ActiveSyncClient to send command request and retrieve command response.
+-   All protocol adapters use ActiveSyncClient to send command request and retrieve command response.

 -   ActiveSyncClient encodes and decodes commands defined in